 Some of the other things I do you’ll find out about in these pages.
 I am a teacher and a reader and a long distance walker.
 I am sometimes a runner, always a mother, and I have a bit of an addiction to organizing things such as festivals, competitions, book groups and anything or anyone else that gets too close.
 But I always say that being a novelist is the best job for a control freak – as the creator of worlds you are in charge of everything.

-As well as all the false starts and the complete unpublished manuscript on my shelf, I’ve written two novels, Falling Through Clouds (2010) and Tainted Love (2016), both published by Bluemoose Books.
+As well as all the false starts and the complete unpublished manuscript on my shelf, I’ve written three novels East Coast Road (November 2020), Falling Through Clouds (2010) and Tainted Love (2016), all published by Bluemoose Books.
 I have a small collection of short stories, Legging It, published by Pennine Prospects in 2012 as part of the Watershed Landscape Project.
 I’ve had a go at playwriting, and The Room was performed at the Hebden Bridge Arts Festival in 2013.
 I write poetry too, but am not quite brave enough yet to call myself a poet.